carlosbrando/rails_book-2.2/en/01_ActiveRecord/01_belongs_to.markdown

 	puts log.save
 	# => true

-Note that even though the association is not valid, the object **log** gets saved.
+Note that even though the association is not valid, the **log** object still gets saved.

-The default value is `false`, that is, all validations in `belongs_to` associations will be disconnected by default and if you want to connect them you need to use `:validate => true`.
+The default value is `false`; that is, all validations in `belongs_to` associations will be disconnected by default and if you want to connect them you need to use `:validate => true`.